 In 2006, the American Lung Association ranked Los Angeles as the most polluted city in the country for short-term and year-round particle pollution.

-In 2006, the mean travel time for work commutes in Los Angeles was 29.2 minutes, similar to those of San Francisco and Washington, D.C.
+In 2006, the mean travel time for work commutes in Los Angeles was 29.2 minutes, which was similar to those of San Francisco and Washington, D.C.

 In 2007, the American Lung Association ranked Los Angeles as the most polluted city in the country for short-term and year-round particle pollution.

-In 2008, Los Angeles was ranked the second most polluted city in the country and had the highest year-round particulate pollution.
+In 2008, Los Angeles was ranked as the second most polluted city in the country and still had the highest year-round particulate pollution.

-In 2010, Los Angeles met its goal of providing 20 percent of the city's power from renewable sources.
+In 2010, Los Angeles achieved its goal of providing 20 percent of the city's power from renewable sources.

 In 2010, harbor areas of Los Angeles were damaged by waves from the Chile earthquake.